 Kennedy, a Pratt native, followed up his KU undergraduate journalism degree (including work for the University Daily Kansan and KJHK radio) with a law degree from Washburn University.
-He began his law career and KU alumni service in Wichita, where he is managing partner of the Martin Pringle Oliver Wallace & Bauer in 1986.
+He began his KU alumni service in Wichita, where he joined the law firm of Martin Pringle Oliver Wallace & Bauer in 1986.
 He served as the firm’s managing partner from 2002 to 2014.

 A stalwart volunteer for the Wichita Network, Kennedy received the Mildred Clodfelter Alumni Award in 2007 for his local service.
 He guided the local alumni group as president and served for many years on the board.
 He also has contributed to the Kansas Honor Scholars Program, recruited prospective students and participates every year in the Jayhawk Roundup, a Wichita tradition since 2003.
 He and his wife, Patti Gorham, assoc., chaired the Roundup in 2013, and they travel often with the Flying Jayhawks.

 Kennedy, a Life Member and Presidents Club donor, was elected to the Association’s national Board of Directors in 2008.
 He chaired the Strategic Communications, Technology and Records Committee as well as the Executive and the Nominating Committees during his term, and he led the organization as national alumni chair from 2013 to ’14.

 An ardent advocate for state funding of higher education, Kennedy is a longtime member of Jayhawks for Higher Education and, since 2014, he has chaired the JHE Steering Committee, working closely with Association staff and the KU Office of Public Affairs to coordinate alumni communications with legislators.